Horizon House is a residential and sheltered-employment centre specialising in the holistic care of people with a

 The residents need caring, growth, self-esteem, socialising and relationships.
 Like all of us, they too, have dreams of things they would like to do.
-But they are vulnerable and that is why they require a safe environment in which they can come into their own.
+But, being intellectually disabled, they are vulnerable and that is why they require a safe environment in which they can come into their own.

 Based on their intellectual abilities and interests, the residents join one of ten work areas.
 This allows them to make a meaningful contribution through sewing, recycling, repair work, cooking, gardening or something else in a sheltered environment.
 At the same time, the work areas offer therapeutic value and all the benefits of a proper job – servitude, recognition, pride, self-esteem, companionship, quality of life and hope.